 the environment, and a buildup of successes along the way.

-Listen carefully to your teenager when he or she is trying to tell you something.
+Listen carefully to your teen when he or she is trying to tell you something.
+Make

-Make it clear that you're very interested.
-For example: Turn off the TV or put down
+it clear that you're very interested.
+For example: Turn off the TV or put down the

-the newspaper when the child speaks to you, and don't take phone calls during the
+newspaper when the child speaks to you, and don't take phone calls during the conversation.

-conversation.
-Also, be sure to praise the child's efforts to communicate with you,
+Also, be sure to praise the child's efforts to communicate with you, whenever possible.

 To teach self-respect, you must show respect at all times.
 Speak to your child with